supervisely-ecosystem/mouse-action-recognition/supervisely_integration/tutorial.md

 ## 1. Import Data

-First, you need to import your data into Supervisely.

-🔴🔴🔴
+### How to import video files

+To import video files from your local PC, follow these steps:

+1. Create a new project in Supervisely, name it **Input Project**.
+If your workspace is empty, you can just click the **Import Data** button.
+2. Choose the **Videos** option in the **Type of project** section, and click **Create**.
-Create a project named "Input Project".
-Import your video data into the project.
+3. Next, you can drag and drop your video files into the project.

+If you need to import files from a remote server or from a Cloud Storage, you can use apps like [Import Videos from Cloud Storage](https://ecosystem.supervisely.com/apps/import-videos-from-cloud-storage) or [Remote Import](https://ecosystem.supervisely.com/apps/remote-import).
+Check the [documentation](https://docs.supervisely.com/getting-started/how-to-import) for more details on how to import data.

-When you get new data, import it into this same project.
-We recommend importing all new data into one project, since this way our algorithms will help optimize the next steps, such as preprocessing and training, to avoid doing work that has already been done.
+**Note**: When you get new data, import it into this same project.
+We recommend importing all new data into one project, since this way our algorithms will help optimize the next steps, such as preprocessing and training to avoid doing work that has already been done.

+### Import CSV annotations

+To upload your annotations in CSV format, use the script from our [repository](https://github.com/supervisely-ecosystem/mouse-tests) (🔴🔴🔴 It is private now).

 ## 2. Annotation

-You may annotate your data in Supervisely labeling tool or import your annotations in CSV format.
+We recommend to annotate your videos in Supervisely, because this way you can annotate precise frames where an action starts and ends, which will help the model learn much better.
+Also, the labeling tool is very convenient and has a lot of features that will help you annotate your data faster.

-The final annotation should be in the Supervisely format.
-Your annotations should contain the labels of the mouse actions, such as "Head/Body TWITCH" and "Self-Grooming" and be labeled as Tags.
+The annotations should be presented in your **Input Project**, and should contain the mouse actions (Head/Body Twitch, Self-Grooming) represented as **Tags**.
 Each tag has a start time and end time, where the action is happening.
 You don't need to manually annotate bounding boxes around the mouse, because our mouse detector will do it at the preprocessing stage.

 ## 3. Preprocessing

 When you have your data and annotations ready, you can start preprocessing your data for training.
-The preprocessing is done by the **Preprocess Data for Mouse Action Recognition** app in Supervisely and includes the following procedures:
+The preprocessing is done by the **[Preprocess Data for Mouse Action Recognition](https:...🔴🔴🔴)** app in Supervisely and includes the following procedures:

 1. **Mouse detection**.
 We use a separate mouse detector that predicts bounding boxes around the mouse in each frame.
 We then crop videos to the bounding box of the mouse.
 This is done to reduce the amount of background noise and focus on the mouse itself, which helps the model learn better and more efficiently.
 2. **Trim videos into segments**.
 Videos are trimmed into short clips (~2-3 seconds each), which are manageable for the model.
 Each clip represents a particular mouse action.
 This is necessary because the MVD model has a context window limitation, it can't process large videos with a length of several minutes.